Nadezhda-Frantseva/Homework-os/README.md

-This is the solutions of the two homework on Operating Systems - the course in FMI, SU, 05.2021
+This is the solutions of the second homework (C code) on Operating Systems - the course in FMI, SU, 05.2021

-C_hw - the second homework

-Shell_hw - the first homework